-Retirement age considerations Full retirement age so, your benefit will be in
+Retirement age considerations

+Full retirement age

 For persons born during the years 1943-1954, the full retirement age is 66.
 If you were not born in this period, you can find your full retirement age on page 2 of your Social Security Statement.